Ashwag-ta/DisSubFormer/Data_Results/Data/README.md

-# DisSubFormer Data Preparation
+# DisSubFormer Data
-This directory documents the data used in DisSubFormer.
-The data are divided into two categories:
+The data used in DisSubFormer are divided into two categories:

 ---